 Tuition Assistance and Savings

 Please note: To apply to OSRUI for financial aid, your child must be registered for camp.
-The 2015 OSRUI Campership Packet is due within 14 days of your registration date.
+The 2015 OSRUI Campership Packet is due FEBRUARY 1st.

 There are a range of opportunities available to encourage families to choose a Jewish overnight camp experience at OSRUI and save money on the cost of camp.